Drowning Love (film)

-Drowning Love (溺れるナイフ, Oboreru Knife) is a 2016 Japanese film directed by Yūki Yamato and based on the manga series of the same name by George Asakura.
-It stars Nana Komatsu, Masaki Suda, Daiki Shigeoka and Mone Kamishiraishi.
+Drowning Love (溺れるナイフ, Oboreru Knife) is a 2016 Japanese film directed by Yūki Yamato and based on George Asakura‘a manga series of the same name.
+It stars Nana Komatsu, Masaki Suda, Daiki Shigeoka, and Mone Kamishiraishi.
 It was released in Japan by Gaga Corporation on November 5, 2016.

 Synopsis

 Natsume Mochizuki (Nana Komatsu) is a beautiful teen idol working in Tokyo.
 She is forced to give up her dream and move to her father's hometown of Ukigumo to help run her ailing grandfather's inn.
 There, she meets Koichiro Hasegawa (Masaki Suda), a young heir to a wealthy and deeply influential family, and for whom she will quickly start developing a romantic interest that will blossom in a tale of rough, passionate, and dangerous love.

 The film calls to question sexuality, adult desires & roles assigned to members of society.
 The end considers what must occur when violence is used and the impact it has on others.
 Natsume, who everyone finds very beautiful, is often the desire of boys and men which makes her life dangerous.